zedwei/rlcard/docs/Toy_examples_r.md

 # Train.py
 for episode in range(episode_num):

-    # Generate data from the environment
+    # Generate data friom the environment
     trajectories, _ = env.run(is_training=False)

     # Print out the trajectories